Here are some of the questions Kangaroo Island Free Range Eggs is commonly asked about their farm:

 • How are your hens protected from predators if they are not locked in a shed?

-Even though there are no foxes on Kangaroo Island, our hens are protected by Maremma stock guardian dogs who live with the hens.
+Our hens are protected by Maremma stock guardian dogs who live with the hens.
 They are excellent at protecting against eagles and feral cats.
 These dogs play a big part in allowing us to provide true free range eggs.
+Kangaroo Island is also fox free!

 • What causes double-yolkers?